 Feel free to try them both.
 Whichever you choose, take comfort in knowing your decision isn’t permanent.
 Changing identity providers documents how to move from one to another.

 The next section, whichever identity provider you choose, you’ll run

 substrate create-admin-account -quality quality and the documentation will help you respond to its prompts.

 .tools TLD.
+Avoid overloading any domain you use for public-facing web services, especially those that set cookies, to reduce the impact of e.g. CSRF or XSS vulnerabilities.
 Be sure to respond to the emails sent by Route 53 (which Google often flags as suspicious) to avoid your domain being suspended in a few days.
-This is the domain where Substrate will arrange to serve your Credential Factory for minting AWS access keys, your Instance Factory for provisioning personal EC2 instances, your account listing which also gets you into the AWS Console, and any tools you choose to add to your Intranet later.
+This is the domain where Substrate will arrange to serve your Credential Factory for minting temporary AWS credentials, your Instance Factory for launching personal EC2 instances, your account listing which also gets you into the AWS Console, and any tools you choose to add to your Intranet later.